ambertunnell/ambertunnell.github.io/source/_posts/2014-08-20-bubble-sort.markdown

 ---
 layout: post
-title: "Bubble Sort in Ruby"
+title: "Sorting Algorithms Series: Bubble Sort"
 date: 2014-08-20 21:37:50 -0400
 comments: true
 categories: [sorting algorithms, computer science]
 ---

-*Sorting algorithms are rarely discussed in Ruby.
-Most sorting algorithm problems can be solved quite easily by using built-in Ruby methods.
-That being said, some people feel that it is important to understand the different sorting techniques available in computer science.
-Along those lines, here's a series of blog posts on sorting algorithms in Ruby!*
+*When I was learning Ruby, we never discussed sorting algorithms.
+It's my understanding that most sorting algorithm problems can be solved quite easily using built-in methods in most languages.
+That being said, it is important to understand the different sorting techniques available in computer science.
+Along those lines, here's a series of blog posts on the most common sorting algorithms!*

 We'll start with Bubble Sort.